Best Astrophotography Telescopes (2025)

 Telescope for All Types of Astrophotography?

 I am often asked, “If you could choose just one telescope for astrophotography, what would it be?”.
-I understand that newcomers to astrophotography are on a limited budget, and more importantly, looking for a positive first experience.
+I understand that newcomers to astrophotography are on a limited budget and, more importantly, looking for a positive first experience.
 Unfortunately, the best astrophotography telescope for you relies heavily on your expectations and interests, so a broad answer that covers all bases is not realistic.

 However, if you are looking for the closest ‘one-size-fits-all’ option, it would probably be an 8″ Schmidt-Cassegrain telescope (SCT) like the Celestron Edge HD 8.
 I would only consider this to be an option if you have a healthy budget, previous photography knowledge, and understand the fundamentals of equatorial tracking telescope mounts.